davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 Recently I took the liberty of reading one of the defining books in the domain of computer science: [The Structure and Interpretation of Computer Programs][sicp], often abbreviated as SICP.

 SICP is the computer science textbook given to undergraduates at MIT.
-It serves as a good advanced text on software design and as a good introductory text for the Lisp programming language.
+It serves as an advanced text on software design and as an introductory text for the Lisp programming language.

-Here are interesting things I learned:
+Here are some interesting things I learned:

 <div class="toc">
   <ul>